caninos-loucos/labrador-aarch64-linux-4/.github/ISSUE_TEMPLATE/suggestion.md

 ---
-name: Making a sugestion
+name: Making a suggestion
-about: Make a sugestion for project
+about: Make a suggestion for project
-title: "[SUGESTION] --  "
+title: "[SUGGESTION] --  "
 labels: ''
 assignees: ''